Registration Status: Check Availability

 - 1” black artists’ tape

-Students MUST enroll 5 business days prior to the course start date, The final day to register is Oct.
+Students MUST enroll 5 business days prior to the course start date.
+Registration for this workshop will open September 5, 2018.
+Early bird special: the registration fee will be waved until Friday, September 14th.
+The final day to register is Oct.
 5th., students enrolling after this date will pay a $15 late fee.

 Instructor(s): John Downer